williamwang96/Almond-Recognition/README.md

 ## Results ######

-Run results.py
+Check the subfolder "plots" in the "Results" folder directly.

+OR run results.py in the "Results" folder to visualize all outputs.
+All plots will be saved in the subfolder "plots".

 ## References

 [1] A. Krizhevsky, I. Sutskever, and G. E. Hinton, “ImageNet Classification with Deep Convolutional Neural Networks,” Commun.
 ACM, vol. 60, no. 6, pp. 84–90, May 2017.
 [2] S. Xie, R. Girshick, P. Dollár, Z. Tu, and K. He, “Aggregated Residual Transformations for Deep Neural Networks,” arXiv:1611.05431 [cs], Nov.
 2016.
 [3] J. Hu, L. Shen, and G. Sun, “Squeeze-and-Excitation Networks,” arXiv:1709.01507 [cs], Sep.
 2017.
 [4] J. Kim, “Implementation of ResNeXt with S&E block”, code, https://github.com/taki0112/SENet-Tensorflow